Wilfried Nancy

-Wilfried Nancy (born 9 April 1977) is a French professional football manager and former player who is currently the head coach of Major League Soccer club Columbus Crew.
+Wilfried Nancy (born 9 April 1977) is a French professional football manager and former player who was most recently the manager of Scottish Premiership club Celtic.

+Growing up in Le Havre, Nancy started his playing career for SC Toulon before moving to various amateur and semi-professional clubs.
+He then entered coaching and moved to Canada in 2011 to join the Montreal Impact Academy upon its foundation.
+He became manager for MLS club CF Montréal in 2021, before moving to Columbus Crew in 2022.
+He won MLS Cup in 2023, and in 2024, he won the MLS Coach of the Year award as the Crew won Leagues Cup and finished runners-up in the CONCACAF Champions Cup.
+He joined Celtic in December 2025, but was sacked a month later after losing six of his eight matches in charge.

 Early life

 Nancy was born in Le Havre to a Guadeloupean father and Senegalese-Cape Verdean mother.
-His father was in the French navy, and Nancy therefore spent his early childhood frequently moving, with time in Guadeloupe, Martinique, Djibouti and Réunion.
-At the age of 11, his family moved to Toulon and there he started playing organized soccer before moving to the academy of Toulon at the age of 14.
+His father was in the French Navy, and Nancy therefore spent his early childhood frequently moving, with time in Guadeloupe, Martinique, Djibouti and Réunion.
+At the age of 11, his family moved to Toulon and there he started playing organised football before moving to the academy of Toulon at the age of 14.

-Career
+Playing career

 Nancy played professionally in France as a defender, and began his career with Toulon.
 He also had stints at various amateur and semi-professional clubs, including Beaucairois, Raon-l'Étape, Ivry, Noisy-le-Sec, Châtellerault, and Orléans before moving to Canada in August 2005 to play with the UQAM team.

-Managerial career

-In 2005, Nancy became a coach for Collège Stanislas, while at the same time playing for his university team, UQAM Citadins.
 During his time at UQAM he was voted most valuable player in Quebec, in addition to being named to the first all-star team in Quebec and Canada.
 He also helped the Citadins finish second in the Quebec conference.

+Managerial career

-After retiring as a footballer, Nancy became a full-time coach in 2006 and started coaching AAA soccer; the highest amateur league level in Québec.
+In 2005, while playing for UQAM, Nancy became a coach for Collège Stanislas.
+After retiring as a footballer, he became a full-time coach in 2006 and started coaching AAA soccer; the highest amateur league level in Québec.
 He coached Québec's provincial teams from 2007, and was also assistant technical director of the Association régionale de soccer de la Rive-Sud in 2008.

 He was part of the Montreal Impact Academy since its inception in 2011 starting with the U18s, then the U21s in 2014, followed by the U16s from 2014 to 2015.
 He was promoted to assistant coach of the first team on 7 January 2016.